AljoschaMeyer/image-dither/README.md

 ##### step
 The height and length for a 'pixel' in the output.
 Bigger step means lower resolution.
 Defaults to 1.

+##### inplace
+Set to true to modify the passed buffer inplace and return it.
+Defaults to false.

 ##### findColor(rgba)
 This function is called once for each pixel with the pixel's color (error diffusion included) and should return the color to use in the output image.
 Colors are passed (and expected) as an array of length 4.
 Typically these contain r, g, b and a values - or whatever the buffer contained or should contain: image-dither doesn't care.